QuantitativeImagingLaboratory/assignment-1-farhadiman/report.md

                          .
                          .
                          .
- it mean that based on the number of lable and its mode result to specific numbers we can assign a specific color each region.
+ it means that based on the number of lable and its mode result to specific numbers we can assign a specific color each region.